| MTS

 providing the most advanced telecommunication services

+available.
 Culturally, the two companies were a

 strong fit, since both were innovative and strong competitors.